awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 **Warning**
 Choosing **Create a new instance for environment \(EC2\)** might result in possible charges to your AWS account for Amazon EC2\.

 1. For **Instance type**, choose an instance type with the amount of RAM and vCPUs you think you need for the kinds of tasks you want to do\.
-Or leave the default choice\.
-**Note**
+**Warning**
 Choosing instance types with more RAM and vCPUs might result in additional charges to your AWS account for Amazon EC2\.

-1. For **Platform**, choose the type of Amazon EC2 instance that AWS Cloud9 will create and then connect to this environment: **Amazon Linux** or **Ubuntu**\.
+1. For **Platform**, choose the type of Amazon EC2 instance that you want: **Amazon Linux** or **Ubuntu**\.
+AWS Cloud9 creates the instance and then connects the environment to it\.

-1. For **Cost\-saving setting**, choose the amount of time until AWS Cloud9 shuts down the Amazon EC2 instance for the environment after all web browser instances that are connected to the IDE for the environment have been closed\.
-Or leave the default choice\.
+1. Choose a value for **Cost\-saving setting**\.
+When all web browser instances that are connected to the IDE for the environment are closed, AWS Cloud9 waits this amount of time and then shuts down the Amazon EC2 instance for the environment\.
-**Note**
+**Warning**
 Choosing a longer time period might result in more charges to your AWS account\.

 1. Expand **Network settings \(advanced\)**\.

-1. AWS Cloud9 uses Amazon Virtual Private Cloud \(Amazon VPC\) to communicate with the newly\-created Amazon EC2 instance\.
+1. AWS Cloud9 uses Amazon Virtual Private Cloud \(Amazon VPC\) to communicate with the newly created Amazon EC2 instance\.
 Depending on how Amazon VPC is set up, do one of the following\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html)
 ****